Greek Yogurt French Onion Dip (High-Protein)

 A close-up of a bowl of french onion dip with greek yogurt and green onions on top.

-How to Make My French Onion Dip with Greek Yogurt Recipe
+How to Make Greek Yogurt French Onion Dip

 Here are easy, detailed, step-by-step instructions that are also repeated in the recipe card at the bottom of this blog post.